pypa/cibuildwheel/docs/options.md

 For `linux` you need Docker running, on Mac or Linux.
 For `macos`, you need a Mac machine, and note that this script is going to automatically install MacPython on your system, so don't run on your development machine.
 For `windows`, you need to run in Windows, and it will build and test for all versions of Python at `C:\PythonXX[-x64]`.

+This option can also be set using the command-line option `--platform`.

 ### `CIBW_BUILD`, `CIBW_SKIP` {: #build-skip}